Sessions & Speakers

 This panel explores the challenges and opportunities in addressing cultural pedagogy amidst increasing polarization in U.S. schools.
 Education leaders and experts will discuss strategies to foster inclusive curricula that reflect diverse identities while navigating contentious societal divides.
 Topics include balancing cultural representation with academic rigor, addressing parental and community concerns, and equipping educators with tools to manage ideological tensions.
 Through real-world examples and actionable insights, this session aims to empower stakeholders to create learning environments that promote understanding, equity, and resilience in the face of polarization.

-Leveraging Behavioral Economics to Drive Attendance
+Chronic Absenteeism: Leveraging Behavioral Economics to Drive Attendance

 How can insights from behavioral economics and psychology be used to drive student attendance and engagement?
 This panel will explore innovative strategies that apply behavioral nudges, incentives, and decision-making frameworks to encourage participation in educational settings.
 In addition to attendance-focused interventions, speakers will discuss classroom models that leverage these principles to differentiate learning without making students feel deficient.
 Featuring experts in education leadership, policy, and classroom instruction, this discussion will highlight research-backed approaches and real-world applications that foster inclusive, student-centered engagement.